blp100/skilled-elearning-landing-page/README.md

 It will be fun.

 ---
+## Obstacle

+1. Find out I was unsure about how to properly vertically center the <a> element

+Ans: use the Padding to solve it.

+---
 ## Frontend Mentor - Skilled e-learning landing page

 ![Design preview for the Skilled e-learning landing page coding challenge](./preview.jpg)